Box shares rise on report company is exploring sale – TechCrunch

 Consider the case of Marketo, a company that Vista purchased in 2016 for $1.6 billion before turning it around and selling to Adobe in 2018 for $4.75 billion.
 The end result generated a strong profit for Vista, and a final landing for Marketo as part of a company with a broader platform of marketing tools.

-If there are expenses at Box that could be trimmed, or a sales process that could be improved is not clear.
+If there are expenses at Box that could be trimmed, or a sales process that could be improved, is not clear.
 But Box’s market value of $3.78 billion could put it within grasp of larger private-equity funds.
-Or well within the reaches of a host of larger enterprise software companies that might covet its list of business customers, technology, or both.
+Or well within the reaches of a host of larger enterprise software companies that might covet its list of business customers, technology or both.

-If the rumors are true, it could be a startling fall from grace for the company, moving from Silicon Valley startup-darling to IPO to sold entity in just six years.
-While it’s important to note these are just rumors, the writing could be on the wall for the company and it could just be a matter of when and not if.
+If the rumors are true, it could be a startling fall from grace for the company, moving from Silicon Valley startup darling to IPO to sold entity in just six years.
+While it’s important to note these are just rumors, the writing could be on the wall for the company, and it could just be a matter of when and not if.